daisygunn/heiwa-gallery/README.md

 ### All products

 This page displays all of the products sold by the gallery, displayed in a grid of bootstrap cards, each product has an image, product title, photographer or artist name, size & price.
-Below this there is a select box, with numbers 1-5 and a button to add the product to the basket.
+Below this there is a select box, with choices of the numbers 1-5 and a button to add the product to the basket.

-If a user is logged in then an empty loveheart icon is displayed, once clicked this will add the product to the user's wishlist and the icon becomes solid.
+Additionally, if a user is logged in then an empty loveheart icon is displayed, once clicked this will add the product to the user's wishlist and the icon becomes solid.
 If clicked again the product is removed from the wishlist and the heart become empty again.

 The products can be filtered by their respective category, this can be done in the navbar and also from the all products page.
 This filter sends a query to the database and only returns the products that have a category matching the id passed in the url.